cypher256/java-extension-pack/README.md

 # Included Extension Features
 ## Extension Pack for Java
 Since many projects are nowadays using different Java versions in development, it is recommended to specify the Java version for each project instead of the `JAVA_HOME` environment variable so as not to affect the OS and OS user environment.
-To see which JDKs are used for your projects in multi-root workspaces, you can trigger the command `Configure Java Runtime` in Command Palette.
+To see which JDKs are used for your projects in multi-root workspaces, you can trigger the command `Java: Configure Java Runtime` in Command Palette.
 The [Configure Runtime for Projects](https://code.visualstudio.com/docs/java/java-project) view is a feature of the Extension Pack for Java (Microsoft).
 <br><p>
 ![Configure Java Runtime](https://code.visualstudio.com/assets/docs/java/java-project/configure-project-runtime.png)
 </p>

 ### Change JDK for Gradle and Maven projects
 If you want to change the JDK version for your Gradle or Maven projects, you need to update it in your build scripts (build.gradle or pom.xml).
 You can click ⓘ to see how to make such changes.
 Click 🖊 will navigate to the build script file of the project.
 It is recommended that the Maven/Gradle version be set by project using `gradlew`/`mvnw` properties.
-For Spring Boot Gradle/Maven projects and general Gradle projects, these wrappers are included by default, so you don't need to install Gradle or Maven.
+For Spring Boot Gradle/Maven projects and general Gradle projects, these wrappers are included by default, so you don't need to install Gradle/Maven or set its environment variables.
 <br>

 ### Change JDK for unmanaged folders